goschtl/zope/zope-story-website/trunk/src/who_is_zope.rst

     + `Twisted`_, an asynchronous network server written in Python utilizes *zope.interface*.
 Some Zope projects come bundled with Twisted to provide Zope with a powerful multi-protocol network layer.
-    + `TurboGears`_, a Python web framework which utilizes zope.interface
-      as well as Zope's transaction library.
+    + `TurboGears`_, a Python web framework which utilizes Zope's transaction library.
     + Pylons
     + `buildout`_, originally developed at Zope Corporation, has gained traction outside the Zope Community as a Python-based build system for